 For any questions about the Blinco Street Ecohome, contact Jenita Enevoldsen via email: firstname.lastname@example.org.

 Designed by owner and built by Custom Green.

 Inspiration & acknowledgements:

-Josh Byrne – Josh’s house | Griff Morris – Solar Dwellings | Eugenie Stockman – The Green swing | Sid Thoo – Sid Thoo Architects | Dr. Christine Eon – Research Fellow, CUSP | “Your Home” – 5th Edition Encyclopedia of Sustainable Design, Australian Government guide | Sustainable Home hub | ATA’s Sustainable House Day
+Josh Byrne – Josh’s house | Griff Morris – Solar Dwellings | Eugenie Stockman – The Green Swing | Sid Thoo – Sid Thoo Architects | Dr Christine Eon – Research Fellow, CUSP | Your Home – Australia’s Guide to Environmentally Sustainable Homes (5th edition), Australian Government, Department of Industry | Sustainable Home hub | ATA’s Sustainable House Day